Ensure you meet the eligibility requirements. Check your credit file with Experian, and ensure you are on the electoral role at your current address.

 The MOD’s Enhanced Learning Credits Scheme (ELC) promotes lifelong learning amongst members of the Armed Forces.
 The scheme provides financial support in the form of a single up-front payment in each of a maximum of three separate financial years.
 ELCAS funding is available for our HNC in Music Production.

-Thanks to all the staff for being such a great help when i was at Manchester MIDI School.
+Thanks to all the staff for being such a great help when i was at school of electronic music.
 I really appreciated all the work and connections you helped me with, I’m really grateful and now how a wealth of knowledge.

 …I’ve had a look at a few of the courses on the website and have had a tour of the studios by Ben, I was super impressed and signed up to the 12 month music production course – 3 months in and I’m loving it!